Triumph of Mordechai, by Pieter Lastman, 1624

 2.)
 In 1609 King Philip III of Spain agreed only to a 12 years' truce with the Netherlands.
 Freedom for the tiny Dutch nation arrived, after 30 miserable years of war.
 But the Netherlands were still at risk.
 Renewed in 1621 as part of the wider European conflict of the 30 Years' War, the Dutch battle for independence was continued until 1648.
 Via the Peace of Westphalia, Spain finally and formally recognised the independence of the United Provinces.

-The Dutch, who were well versed in the Bible, saw themselves as The New Israel and their tiny country was likened to the land of Canaan.
+The Dutch, well versed in the Bible, saw themselves as The New Israel and their tiny country was likened to the land of Canaan.
 The leaders of the revolt in the Netherlands became identified in general with Biblical heroes, while the Spanish appeared to them like tyrants eg Pharaoh, Haman and Nebuchadnezzar.
 Every Dutch citizen would have either remembered the tragic war against Spain from his own experience or would have remembered his parents' stories.
-So by celebrating the original Purim story, tiny Netherlands could explain God's miracle in their own generation.
+By celebrating the original Purim story, tiny Netherlands could explain God's miracle in their own generation.

 Consider the timing of the emergence of Queen Esther paintings in the Netherlands.
 After only 12 years of independence, by 1621 the Dutch could see their freedom at risk again.
 Purim stories appeared there for the very first time in 1624 and 1625, by Lastman, Lievens and others.
 The audience could easily recognise the figure of Haman, with his idolatrous demands, as a representation of the hated Spanish.
 Esther and Mordechai were clearly personifications of the virtuous, pious Dutch.
 The artists paid careful attention to material and emotional detail, and often dressed the characters in contemporary garb, to reinforce the scene's moral and civic lesson.